kuhladriana/oct2024_data_GithubPages/README.md

-Front end data project, guilding an interactive dashboard.
-The subject is belly button diversity
+This is a front end data project, building an interactive dashboard.
+The dataset is belly button biodiversity which looks at the colonies of microbes that are with in human navels.
+The study showed that only a few OTUs (Operational taxonomic units) or microbial species were found in 70% of people.